Rohga: Armor Force

 Altogether, Rohga is a fantastic game, and one of Data East’s best.
 The amount of weaponry and mecha parts make for a substantial number of variations, and the story sequences, branching paths, and multiple endings come together to create an package that’s much more featured-packed than a vast number of arcade action games.
 The controls are smooth, the music is excellent, and the graphics are high quality.
 The only unfortunate thing about Rohga is that the arcade boards released outside of Japan are horribly butchered.
 They removed the level selection, most of the briefings and story sequences, as well as the ability to see all four endings.
 Instead, you just play all of the levels straight through.

-Thankfully Rohga was ported to both the Sega Saturn and the Sony PlayStation in 1997 by Xing, known for many arcade ports in the 32-bit era.
-Both versions are based on the Japanese arcade version, rather than bowdlerized English release.
-Included are two modes – an arcade mode, which is faithful to the original release, and an enhanced mode exclusive to the home port.
+Included are two modes – an arcade mode, which is relatively faithful to the original release, and an enhanced mode exclusive to the home port.
 This features a number of small tweaks, including changes to enemy patterns and item appearances.
+There are some other minor inaccuracies compared to the original, like enemy behavior and incorrect rank calculations, but those who haven’t spent much time with the arcade game probably won’t notice.
 Some legs now have added abilities, as well, including a dash and a double jump.
-You can choose the arcade music, as well as a completely new redbook audio soundtrack, which is also excellent (though it also would’ve been welcome if they’d arranged the original songs).
+You can choose the arcade music, as well as a completely new soundtrack, which is also excellent (though it also would’ve been welcome if they’d arranged the original songs).
 All of the briefings are now voiced, too, though thankfully these can be shut off, since they can’t be skipped, and they also disrupt the music.
-Finally, there are FMV cutscenes at the beginning and end, and the title screen changes depending on which move you’d selecting.
+Finally, there are FMV cutscenes at the beginning and end.

-The Saturn and PlayStation versions are basically the same, but the Saturn version has an extra stage.
+The Saturn and PlayStation versions are pretty similar, but the Saturn version has an extra stage and has a few other minor changes to enemy behavior.
 The PlayStation version had a budget re-release as part of the “Maruan” series, so it’s generally cheaper and easier to find.
-Despite being a Japanese- only release, it was made available on the North American PlayStation Network courtesy of Monkey Paw Games, and is playable on the PS3, PSP and Vita.
+Despite being a Japanese-only release, it was made available on the North American PlayStation Network courtesy of Monkey Paw Games, and is playable on the PS3, PSP and Vita.

 Screenshot Comparisons